Jamiehamann03/QCTO-Project/README.md

 This project provides a deep dive into avocado sales and pricing trends across various U.S. regions.
 By exploring the data through statistical summaries, visualizations, and potential predictive modeling, we gain insights into consumer behavior and market dynamics within the avocado industry.

 ---

-This README file can be included in your project folder to explain the dataset, the project goals, and how to use the data.
-Feel free to adjust details as needed!